 All rooms are serviced and cleaned daily.

-Visits can be organised to Swadlincote Clinic.
+Visits can be organised to the Swadlincote Clinic.
 Private chiropody is paid for by the resident at a nominal cost.

 As part of the care package, exercise, mobility and independence are maintained by our own staff.
-But should the need arise referral to a physiotherapist via a GP will be made for more intense treatments.
+However, should the need arise referral to a physiotherapist via a GP will be made for more intense treatments.